CoconutGoodie/monorepo-networker/README.md

 ## 3. Initialize & Invoke

 Initialize each side in their entry point.
 And enjoy the standardized messaging api!

+- `Channel::emit` will emit given event to the given side
+- `Channel::request` will emit given event to the given side, and wait for a response from the target side.

 ```ts
 // ./packages/server/main.ts